Wilko rescue deal fails sparking huge job loss fears

 The cash-strapped chain announced in August it had collapsed into administration, raising concerns over the futures of its 12,500 workers.

-PwC has already announced that some 1,016 redundancies would be made at 52 shops across the country.
+Administrators at PwC have already announced that some 1,016 redundancies would be made at 52 shops across the country that will close.

 Another 299 redundancies have taken place at its two distribution centres in Worksop and Newport, while more than 260 redundancies have been made at its support centre.